Phil Pretorius

 Major General Philip Pretorius CSSA SD SM MMM (1930–2021) was a South African Army officer, artillery commander, military attaché, and museum director.
 Over a distinguished career he rose to the rank of major general and became one of South Africa’s most respected figures in military heritage and veterans’ affairs.
-He served as Military Attaché in Paris, as Commanding Officer of the Northern Transvaal Command, as head of the Transkei Defence Force, as Director of the South African National Museum of Military History, and as National President of the Gunners’ Association of South Africa from 1988 to 2011.
+He served as Military Attaché in Paris, Commanding Officer of the Northern Transvaal Command, head of the Transkei Defence Force, Director of the South African National Museum of Military History, and National President of the Gunners’ Association of South Africa from 1988 to 2011.
 In 1998 he received the Order of the Star of South Africa (Commander) from President Nelson Mandela for distinguished service to the Republic.

 Ancestry and family background

 Philip Pretorius was born in 1930 in the Transvaal into an old Afrikaner family with deep frontier and military roots.
 His father served with the British Army during the First World War – as a South African volunteer – while his grandfather fought in the Second Boer War, was captured and imprisoned by British troops, and had relatives held in concentration camps.
 Descended from early settler lines, Pretorius was a double cousin of Andries Pretorius and a cousin of Paul Kruger, two of the most iconic figures of Boer nationalism.
 Through his Cape lineage he traced ancestry to Eva Krotoa, a Khoikhoi woman regarded as one of the earliest recorded figures at the Cape.